 Gorilla Falls Exploration Trail and Maharajah Jungle Trek

 One particular area where this is especially well done is the bat enclosure on the Maharajah Jungle Trek.
-Not only do kids get the chance to see bats up close, but the cast members can teach them a wealth of information about the bats.
+Your kids can see bats up close, and the cast members will teach them a wealth of information about the bats.

-There are so many opportunities for teaching your kids at Disney World!
+There are so many opportunities to teach your kids at Disney World!
 With this list, you can give your children a semester’s worth of lessons in one week.
 Disney World is the perfect place to make learning fun for kids.
-For more tips on visiting Disney World with kids, see how to go without a stroller, how to prevent meltdowns, prepping your kids for Disney World, and magical must-do’s for kids.
-For help planning your trip, see my step-by-step guide, quick tips for planning, and the best resources for planning your trip.
-Happy travels!